 There are a myriad of factors that must be examined in order to dissect goodwill into its enterprise and personal components.
-While the task is an imprecise one, taking an orderly, analytical approach will assist in demonstrating to the Court the approach that has been taken in deconstructing the goodwill.
+While the task is an imprecise one, taking an orderly, analytical approach will assist in demonstrating to the user of the report, or a Court, the approach that has been taken in analysing and then deconstructing the goodwill.

-Dr Shannon Pratt notes simply, "goodwill should be considered enterprise or practice goodwill only if it would continue to exist in the enterprise if the practitioner were not present.
-Therefore, a good "litmus test" of whether goodwill is practice or personal is the extent to which truly "excess" earnings (over and above adequate return to capital and adequate compensation for work performed) would continue to exist in the absence of the key individual."
+Dr Shannon Pratt notes simply15, goodwill should be considered enterprise or practice goodwill only if it would continue to exist in the enterprise if the practitioner were not present.
+Therefore, a good "litmus test" of whether goodwill is practice or personal is the extent to which truly "excess" earnings (over and above adequate return to capital and adequate compensation for work performed) would continue to exist in the absence of the key individual.